Improving Passage Retrieval with Zero-Shot Question Generation: Appendix

 \paragraph{Supervised Retriever} We use Adam optimizer~\cite{kingma2014adam}, a batch size of 128, 1 hard negative example for each positive pair, a learning rate of 2e-5 with a linear decay, weight decay of 0.1, and train for 3 epochs on SQuAD-Open, 40 epochs for NQ and TriviaQA, and 20 epochs on WebQ.
 Model training was performed on 16 GPUs.

 \paragraph{Fusion-in-Decoder Reader} We use Adam optimizer~\cite{kingma2014adam}, a batch size of 64, a learning rate of 2e-5 with a linear decay, a weight decay of 0.1, gradient clipping with a maximum value of 1.0, and train for 3 epochs on SQuAD-Open, 10 epochs for NQ and TriviaQA.
 Model training was performed on 64 GPUs.
+For our experiments, we use the Fusion-in-Decoder model implementation from the open-source repository (\url{https://github.com/DevSinghSachan/emdr2})~\cite{sachan2021endtoend}.